vchernoy/vchernoy.github.io/content/post/two-var-recursive-func.md

 The function `test()` computes $F\_{6000, 2000}$ using five different ways.
 It validates that all the solutions are consistent and produce the same result.
 It also measures the time it takes to execute each method.
-For each run, it also prints the relative factor computed based on the fastest case.
+For each run, it also prints the relative factor computed based on the fastest solution.
-The function's result is printed modulo $M$.
+The function's result is printed modulo $M=1000^3+7$.

-This is not a surprise that the first two methods (memoization and DP) are much slower than the other three, which are based on the binomial coefficients.
+This is not a surprise that the first two methods (based on memoization and DP) are much slower than the other three, which are based on the binomial coefficients.
 Memoization and DP techniques have $Theta(n \cdot m) time complexity.
-The `f_binom`-method uses $factorial$ as a subroutine, which is linear in $n$ implemented in a naive way.
+The `f_binom`-method uses $factorial$ as a subroutine, which is linear in $n$ and implemented in a naive way.
-Note that we ignore here a lot of interesting details, for example, Python has builtin integer long arithmetics, which is used here and definetely not cheap.
+Note that we ignore here a lot of interesting details, for example, Python has built-in long arithmetics for integers, which is used here and definetely not cheap.
 Also `factorial`-function may use memoization for storing its value.
 Other methods based on `sympy` and `scipy.special`, may (and actually do) use memoization as well.
-The impact of C-impementation is also out of scope of the current discassion as well as some other hard-core optimizations that one can apply.
+The impact of C-impementation is also out of the scope of the current discassion, as well as some other "hard-core" optimizations that one can apply.

 Testing the implementations on different parameters, we may notice that there is no clear winner between the algorthms.
 Probably, the most of the time is spent on the long arithmetic computation.